hveerten/code_fluid_dynamics_book/README.md

 ### Various scripts

-A number of python scripts to experiment when learning the concepts of the book can be found in the folder various_scripts
+A number of python scripts to experiment with when learning the concepts of the book can be found in the folder "various_scripts".

 ### A python version of a hydrodynamics solver